ocaml-community/meta/README.md

-# A project dedicated to collaborative and community-driven long-term
-maintenance of OCaml packages.#
+# A project for the collaborative and community-driven long-term maintenance of OCaml packages.

 *Note that this README (the manifesto) is a work in progress and is meant to be collaboratively improved.
 Please contribute!*

-## What are the project's goals? ##
+## What are the project's goals?

 The project provides a place to maintain open source OCaml packages that lack a maintainer.

 Unmaintained packages that are of significant interest can be adopted by ocaml-community.
-Maintenance is done collaboratively by the community, although an official maintainer will be assigned to make decisions about pull requests where possible.
+Maintenance then performed collaboratively by the community.
+An official maintainer will be assigned to individual packages to make decisions about pull requests where possible.

-Maintenance is, at minimum, updating software to keep it working over time and maintaining the corresponding OPAM package, but can also include adding needed features, refactoring code, adding and improving documentation, improving the style of the code, adding tests, etc.
+At minimum, maintenance consists of updating software to keep it working over time, as well as maintaining the corresponding OPAM package.
+It also includes adding needed features, refactoring code, adding and improving documentation, improving the style of the code, adding tests, etc.

 Changes made during maintenance should take into account the needs of the existing user community, including the need for backward compatibility.

-## Who runs this organization? ##
+## Who runs this github organization?

 This organization is run by volunteers from the OCaml community.
 Everyone is welcome (you don't need to be a very experienced OCaml programmer to participate).

-## FAQ ##
+## FAQ

 - **Why the name ocaml-community?**